kennethli319/kennethli319.github.io/index.md

 # About

+> Not until we are lost do we begin to understand ourselves.

 Speech-focused ML engineer in the San Francisco Bay Area, open to Forward-Deployed Engineering, Applied AI, and Speech/Audio ML roles on TN Visa.
 I work on production-oriented ML systems, evaluation pipelines, and automated workflows across ASR, TTS, streaming and full-duplex speech systems, keyword boosting, LLM-as-judge evaluation, RAG, and neural speech interfaces.

 I enjoy turning ambiguous product and research problems into usable systems: customer-facing technical discovery, rapid prototyping, product integration, debugging, deployment-minded iteration, and evaluation design.